heitorchang/good-practice/postgresql.md

 createdb -U username -h localhost dbname

-Add COMMIT; to the end of sql dump file if auto-commit mode is off then load dump
+Add COMMIT; to the end of sql dump file if auto-commit mode is off then load dump (add a space in the beginning to avoid saving it to Bash history)

  psql -U username -h localhost dbname < dump_filename.sql

 ## Save a query result to CSV